pitt-miskov-zivanov-lab/VIOLIN/README.md

 ## Evaluation
 ### Evaluation on four machine readers and classification schemes
-The evaluation and experiment could be found in `eval` folder. `eval/input` includes the results from four readers. `RA` in the filenames stands for the interactions to be compared with the model of Melanoma SkMel133 cell line, and filenames with `RB` prefix are for the model of CD4+ T cell differentiation model.
+The evaluation and experiment could be found in `eval` folder. `eval/input` includes the results from four readers. `RA` in the filenames stands for the interactions to be compared with the model of Melanoma SkMel133 cell line, and filenames with `RB` prefix are for the CD4+ T cell differentiation model.
 The output from four readers and their filtered results are included in input folder.
 To get the results, run `evaluation_schemes.py` by:
 ```bash
 cd eval